About this listing

 Public transport is of very little use.
 Fruit Hill, while not remote, is off the beaten track.

-Basic good manners will cover the house rules, but we're not keen on smoking in the house.
+Basic good manners will cover the house rules.

 I live in a big old house which was a ruin when we moved here in 1995 - with trees growing in it.
 We have a family of six, mostly teenagers, so we can cope with just about anything.
 It is lovely to share this place with people, and we have enjoyed meeting visitors from all over the world in our 12 years in the accommodation business.
 I look forward to meeting you.
 Susan